The International Arbitration Review: Energy and Commodity Arbitrations

 Another critical input in any valuation in the energy and commodity sectors is the sales price.
 National and international markets exist for many of the relevant products, be that electricity, oil and gas, petroleum derivatives or metals and minerals.

 The volatility of these markets can make an assessment of the appropriate price to apply in a valuation challenging.
-In oil markets, recent events, with the covid-19 pandemic depressing energy demand in combination with a potential price oil price war between OPEC members, have been a clear reminder of the sensitivity of energy prices to events globally.
-This has direct implications for the valuation of energy firms and their assets.
+In oil markets, recent events, including the covid-19 pandemic depressing energy demand in combination with a potential price oil price war between Organization of the Petroleum Exporting Countries (OPEC) members, caused a rapid fall in price benchmarks.
+With Brent crude oil prices around $70/bbl at the end of 2019, prices reached a low of $9.12/bbl in April 2020.
+This has been a clear reminder of the sensitivity of energy prices to events globally, and has direct implications for the valuation of energy firms and their assets.
 Companies operating mostly in the exploration of oil and gas have been particularly exposed, with share prices falling dramatically.
 Events such as these can raise issues of foreseeability, and the reliability of pricing at specific points in time.
 This poses the question of the appropriate time frame over which to assess a realistic price to be input into any valuation.
 In a volatile market, it may be easy to arrive at a price series capturing a temporary peak or trough in pricing that does not reflect reasonable long-term price expectations at a particular date.

 The appropriate price series to be applied must be chosen with care.
 In the case of oil, a range of sources for spot price forecasts exist.
 These will vary from analyst to analyst and will depend on a range of underlying assumptions.
 Forecasts will vary widely depending on assumptions regarding the implementation of climate policies.
-As at the time of writing, the Brent crude oil spot price was around US$30/bbl.
-The range of forecasts assessed by Consensus Economics for March 2021 varies widely, from US$29/bbl to over US$68/bbl.9 The suitability of any individual forecast being used in a valuation must therefore be assessed with care.
-However, the number of methodologies and forecasts available in the energy and commodity sectors mean that a tribunal can be given reasonable certainty about the market expectations at or around any valuation date.10
+The suitability of any individual forecast being used in a valuation must therefore be assessed with care.
+However, the number of methodologies and forecasts available in the energy and commodity sectors mean that a tribunal can be given reasonable certainty about the market expectations at or around any valuation date.9

 Even after a reliable price forecast is found, it will need to be scrutinised for any further adjustments that may be required because of location or quality differentials.
 In the case of oil, this may be in the form of a discount or premium to be applied to a Brent or West Texas Intermediate crude oil price forecast.
 In metals and mining projects, it may be to account for differing production grades.
 For commodities delivered under large long-term contracts, other adjustments may also be necessary.
 This is particularly the case for gas and liquefied natural gas, which are often delivered under long-term contracts that contain custom provisions on issues such as flexibility, delivery location and diversion.
 These set pricing under such contracts apart from simple spot pricing.
 Any such provisions will have to be assessed to correctly account for their impact on price.